EngineerSmith/nativefs/README.md

 * [File:flush](https://love2d.org/wiki/\(File\):flush)
 * [File:release](https://love2d.org/wiki/Object:release)

-Function names in this list are links to their LÖVE `File` counterparts. `File` is designed to work the same as LÖVE's `File` class.
+Function names in this list are links to their LÖVE `File` counterparts. `File` is designed to work the same way as LÖVE's `File` class.

 ## Example